Kid Blue

-Kid Blue is a 1973 American Comedy Western film directed by James Frawley and starring Dennis Hopper, Warren Oates, Peter Boyle and Ben Johnson.
+Kid Blue is a 1973 American Comedy Western film directed by James Frawley and starring Dennis Hopper, Warren Oates, Lee Purcell, Peter Boyle and Ben Johnson.

 Plot

 Bickford Waner, who has failed as a train robber, decides to go straight and get an honest job.
 He arrives in Dime Box, Texas, to find work.
 He is befriended by Reese Ford and his wife Molly.
 Molly seduces Bickford into getting her pregnant and making her husband miserable.

 Bickford's former girlfriend Janet Conforto tracks him down and reveals to Reese and Molly that Bickford is a train robber known as Kid Blue.
 Bickford returns to his old ways and plots a crime.